Maths

 Celebrating Diversity

-The intent of our mathematics curriculum is to give every child a deep understanding and love of mathematics.
+Our mathematics curriculum gives every child a deep understanding and love of mathematics.
 We do this by providing the children with a variety of rich mathematical opportunities, underpinned by a deep conceptual understanding of maths concepts, structures and procedures.
 Children are given the confidence to ask questions, share ideas, work hard and see mistakes as learning tools.

 The Federation uses the mastery approach through the “Power Maths” scheme of work in Reception, Key Stage 1 and Key Stage 2.
 Within this, our approach to lessons is centred on the five core competencies, which are: representation and structure, fluency, variation, mathematical thinking and coherence.
 We want our children to make connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly challenging problems whilst also reflecting on their own mathematical journey.
 In this way, we aim for our children to not only see themselves as mathematicians but also gain an understanding that mathematics is essential for everyday life, critical to science, technology and engineering and necessary for most forms of employment.

-Our intent in EYFS is to ensure that every child develops a strong mathematical foundation in a way that is engaging and appropriate for their age.
-We use materials from Power Maths and Mastering Number.
+Our EYFS curriculim ensures that every child develops a strong mathematical foundation in a way that is engaging and appropriate for their age.
+We use materials from Power Maths.
 This approach places strong emphasis on developing a strong grounding in number, as it acknowledges that this is a necessary foundation for children to excel in the subject.
 The typical progression highlights the range of experiences (some of which may be befitting for younger children) but the activities and opportunities are developed across the Reception provision.

 By the end of EYFS, the aim is for every child to recognise number and be able to subitise.